The Photographers Guide to Taking Pictures on Train Tracks

-Recently I was surfing along my Facebook feed when I came across a post by a new photographer who was looking for constructive feedback on a few family shots.
+I was recently surfing my Facebook feed when I came across a post by a new photographer looking for constructive feedback on a few family shots.
 She had taken them on some railroad tracks per her client’s request.
 She posted SOOC images and their edited counterparts, asking for feedback on the edits.

 If you’re wondering what SOOC means, you must check out Ten Need-to-Know Photography Terms for the Beginner

 What happened next was amazingly sad, yet certainly not the first time I’ve seen this behavior online.
 Instantly the comments started rolling in… Almost none of them answered the questions she asked about her edits.
 Instead, comment after comment came in slamming the poster for her choice of a location.
 Some went so far as to call her “stupid” and “a horrible person” for shooting near the tracks.
 Random commenters insulted her character and her intelligence for simply choosing this location.
 Not only did they put their comments online for all to see, but they also began PMing her.
 So many messages came in so quickly that she removed her original post to stop the madness.